Advantages and Disadvantages of Observational Studies

 Simple and easy way of data Collection

-As compared to surveys, observation studies are regarded as one of the easy and simple way of collecting data which occurs in a natural setting.
-Data collection through observation helps the researcher to understand things in a better manner as people easily understand many things by observing the surroundings.
+As compared to surveys, observation studies are regarded as one of the easiest and simplest ways of collecting data which occurs in a natural setting.
+Data collection through observation helps the researcher to understand things in a better manner as people easily understand many things by observing their surroundings.

 Hypothesis is framed using Observation Studies

-It is believed and considered that the observation is one of the key factor for the purpose of formulating the hypothesis as after observing something for a continuous period researcher are well known with the things that have been observed.
+It is believed and considered that observation is one of the key factors for the purpose of formulating the hypothesis as after observing something for a continuous period researchers are well-known with the things that have been observed.

 Information is accurate to a greater extent

-As compared to survey, observation studies provide more accurate information as the observer can closely observe the behavior of the respondents.
-In other methods of data collection it might be possible that the respondents can be biased intentionally or unintentionally regarding providing information leading to unreliable information.
+As compared to surveys, observation studies provide more accurate information as the observer can closely observe the behavior of the respondents.
+In other methods of data collection, it might be possible that the respondents can be biased intentionally or unintentionally regarding providing information leading to unreliable information.

-As compared to survey method, observation method of data collection is universally applicable and is applied in all sciences either physical or social.
+As compared to the survey method, the observation method of data collection is universally applicable and is applied in all sciences either physical or social.

 Disadvantages of Observational Studies